Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Related work

 \subsection{Real time applications}

 Tracking systems for ADAS run on embedded devices in real-time.
 They must provide immediate state prediction of objects directly after their first detection {\cite{KF_Bewley.2016,DL_Wojke.2017}}, making offline tracking methods like {\cite{offline_mot.2017}} unsuitable.
 Consequently, modern multi-object tracking approaches rely on online methods, which do not have access to future sensor data.
 These methods estimate object-track similarity based on predicted positions or object features like appearance.
+Recent works focusing on real-time design choices highlight trade-offs between accuracy and computational cost relevant to embedded applications {\cite{Wang2019RealtimeMOT,Zhou2020CenterTrack}}.

 \paragraph{Kalman Filter based tracker} Our \ac{ML} models are integrated into a \ac{KF}-based tracking system, widely used for its robust performance and interpretability {\cite{KF_Wan.2000,KF_Ristic.2004,KF_Julier.2004,KF_framework.2013,KF_Bewley.2016,KF_simple_cues.2022,KF_BoundingBD.2023}}.
 Bewley et al. {\cite{KF_Bewley.2016}} introduced an efficient multi-object tracking method combining a KF with the Hungarian Algorithm.
 Seidenschwarz et al. {\cite{KF_simple_cues.2022}} proposed a simpler approach based on visual cues like color, shape, and motion for object tracking and frame-to-frame association, avoiding the complexity of many modern trackers.